danlucraft/redcar/README.txt

 5. Compile the Redcar native extension:
   $ cd REDCAR_PATH
   $ cd plugins2/core/edit_view/ext
+  $ ruby extconf.rb
-  $ ./compile.sh
+  $ make

 This should complete without errors.
+Though there will be a ton of warnings.

 6. Now try running Redcar
   $ ./bin/redcar